Subotica

 Subotica (Суботица, /sh/; Szabadka, /hu/) is a city in Central Europe and the administrative center of the North Bačka District in the autonomous province of Vojvodina, Serbia.
-Formerly the largest city of Vojvodina region, contemporary Subotica is now the second largest city in the province, following the city of Novi Sad.
-According to the 2022 census, the city proper has a population of 88,752, while the population of the administrative area of the city stands at 123,952 people.
+Formerly the largest city of Vojvodina region, contemporary Subotica is now the second largest city in the province, as well as in the Serbian part of the Bačka geographical region, following the city of Novi Sad.
+It is the fifth largest city in Serbia, having - according to the 2022 census - a population of 88,752 (the city proper, while the population of the administrative area of the city stands at 123,952 people).

 Name

 The name of the city has changed frequently over time.
 The earliest known written name of the city was Zabotka or Zabatka, which dates from 1391.
 It is the origin of the current Hungarian name for the city "Szabadka".
 According to Skok, Szabadka originated from sobotka, a Slavic diminutive of sobota, meaning "a place that had a market fair on Saturday" (like Szombathely or Nagyszombat), but its ending -ka was later replaced with -ica, another Slavic diminutive, by the Bunjevci.
 Other sources claim that the name "Szabadka" comes from the adjective szabad, which derived from the Slavic word for "free" – svobod, referring to the status of the colonists settled in this zone by the Habsburg after the Battle of Zenta.

 The town was named in the 1740s after Maria Theresa of Austria, Archduchess of Austria.
 It was officially called Sent-Maria in 1743, but was renamed in 1779 as Maria-Theresiapolis.
 These two official names were also spelled in several different ways (most commonly the German Maria-Theresiopel or Theresiopel), and were used in different languages.